suisseWalter/factorio-benchmark/README.md

 ### running benchmarks
 To run clean benchmarks make sure that you have a done a fresh boot of your computer and have as few processes running as possible. (turn of any autostart programs you can.)

+### Migration
+It can automatically migrate save files to the installed version of Factorio.
+Use `-mi` and provide the saves which should be converted via `-r`.
+By default, it will create a copy of the map and append the version number at the end.

+Also, it's possible to run some custom scripts using the `--custom-script "script" ` option together with `-mi`.
+This custom script will be run on the ingame console as `script`.
+Therefore it's required to include the `/c ` part in your script.
+When passing a script to `--custom-script` it needs to be escaped with `"` otherwise it won't work.
 ### Options:
 the configurations options are as follows:
 options: